SoundCloud for Developers

 Parameters:

-• secretToken (String, optional): a secret token for the track
+• secretToken (String, optional): Secret token for the track

-Returns: A promise that will resolve with a player for the track
+Returns: A promise that resolves with a player for the track

 SC.Recorder(options)